 The outlook for energy storage under the Biden Administration is promising.
 In January 2020, Energy Storage Association (ESA) CEO Kelly Speakes-Backman was appointed to the senior leadership team at the Department of Energy Leadership.

 In an interview last November, Speakes-Backman described ESA's top policy recommendations for the 117th Congress and Biden Administration, including the creation of a stand-alone energy storage ITC with a direct-pay option.
 The Solar Energy Industries Association's 100-Day Agenda for the Biden Administration similarly includes the creation of an ITC for energy storage amongst its top legislative goals.

 Now, with the introduction of the American Jobs Plan bill, President Biden is proposing a 10-year extension and phase down of an expanded, direct-pay ITC and PTC for clean energy generation and storage.
 The introduction of bipartisan bills to extend ITC to stand-alone energy storage is an encouraging development.

 Perhaps with the Biden Administration's support, the new Congress will finally extend ITC to energy storage sometime in 2021.
 Even if Congress does not act, the Biden Administration could provide the energy storage industry with more certainty by urging the IRS to clarify and formalize its guidance on solar+storage ITC eligibility.

 The energy team at DWT actively tracks state and federal developments related to renewable energy development.
-Any questions can be directed to Patrick Ferguson, Anna Fero, or any other member of DWT's energy practice group.
+Any questions can be directed to Anna Fero or any other member of DWT's energy practice group.